Skip to content

 Sudo for Remote - SSH

-Add, edit, save, and delete protected files and folders with sudo/root privileges while using the VS Code Remote - SSH extension.
+Add, edit, save, delete, move, compress, extract, and change permissions/ownership of protected files and folders with sudo/root privileges while using the VS Code Remote - SSH extension.

-If you frequently work on remote Linux servers and need to edit system configuration files (like /etc/nginx/nginx.conf or /etc/fstab), this extension saves you from having to drop into the terminal to use nano or vim.
-You can manage protected files directly from the comfort of the VS Code editor!
+If you frequently work on remote Linux servers and need to edit system configuration files (like /etc/nginx/nginx.conf or /etc/fstab), or fix web server file ownership (like www-data), this extension saves you from having to drop into the terminal.
+You can manage protected files, directories, and their permissions directly from the comfort of the VS Code editor!

 Screenshot